Anonymous

 Dear friend,

-In my opinion, CTC can remain fixed for a particular year only if and if only no material changes occur as admitted in the contract of employment during the year.
+In my opinion, CTC can remain fixed for a particular year only if and only if no material changes occur as admitted in the contract of employment during the year.

-When the gross salary of an employee falls below the monthly salary due to reasons like joining the employment or exit in the middle of the month, absence for certain no of days in the month resulting in LOP, whatever gross salary payable proportionately has to be taken into account for determining the actual amounts of both the employer's and employee's contributions accordingly.
+When the gross salary of an employee falls below the monthly salary due to reasons like joining the employment or exit in the middle of the month, absence for a certain number of days in the month resulting in LOP, whatever gross salary payable proportionately has to be taken into account for determining the actual amounts of both the employer's and employee's contributions accordingly.

-Then what is the necessity of bringing in the CTC into this?
+Then, what is the necessity of bringing in the CTC into this?

 From India, Salem